 Pick your top two candidates from the comparison table.
 Build the same agent in both – not a tutorial agent, your actual workflow.
 That two-week sprint will give you more signal than any comparison article, including this one.

-If you’re evaluating whether to build in-house or partner with a team that has already worked through these framework decisions, contact arsum for an honest assessment of your use case.
+If you’re evaluating whether to build in-house or partner with a team that has already worked through these framework decisions, contact Arsum for an honest assessment of your use case.
 We’ll tell you which framework fits – and if none of them do, we’ll explain why.